 Custom carrier

-Custom Carrier represent carriers that are not natively supported by fulfillmenttools, but are connected by an external service or operative process.
+Custom Carriers represent carriers that are not natively supported by fulfillmenttools, but are connected by an external service or operative process.

-While it is not possible to have more than one provided carrier in fulfillmenttools, it is very well possible to configure multiple custom carriers.
-Since the carrier key is used for identification and thus must be unique, a custom carrier must have the key starting with CUSTOM_ followed by any appendix (e.g. CUSTOM_BOSSONBIKE) to ease identification.
+While it is not possible to have more than one provided carrier in fulfillmenttools, it is possible to configure multiple custom carriers.
+Since the carrier key is used for identification and thus must be unique, a custom carrier must have a key starting with CUSTOM_ followed by an appendix (e.g., CUSTOM_BOSSONBIKE) to ease identification.

-The overall idea is, that fulfillmenttools allows for easy headless integration of carriers by using and interactions.
-This enables an external service (implemented & operated by a partner or a customer) to harness all the needed complexity to successfully get a certain label from an arbitrary carrier.
+The integration model allows for a headless connection by using fulfillmenttools eventing and API interactions.
+This enables an external service, implemented and operated by a partner or customer, to manage the complexities of requesting a shipping label from an arbitrary carrier.

 Concept

-Please see the following diagram and the explanation below to further describe the overall approach here:
+The following diagram and explanation describe the overall approach.

 Overview

-In this example the Parcel (with the label pdf) will be automatically ordered, when a PackJob is created for a given Process.
-The following diagram illustrates the used events & components:
+In this example, the Parcel (with its label PDF) is automatically ordered when a PackJob is created for a given Process.
+The following diagram illustrates the components and events involved.

 Necessary steps

-After finishing this step we have a live Cloud Run service deployed that is reachable via Internet without any authentication to its endpoints.
+After completing this step, a live Cloud Run service is deployed and reachable via the internet without authentication on its endpoints.

 Configuration of fulfillmenttools